makersacademy/chitter-challenge/README.md

 Tools
 ----
+- `Bulma` was used for some basic CSS implementation.
 - `PSQL` was used to create the databases and the `PG` gem to interact with the databases with ruby.
 - `Bcrypt` was used for encryption of user passwords.